Acts 21

 Paul arrives in Jerusalem.
 The brethren receive him gladly.
 There is no coldness here, no rejection.
 James and the elders are delighted to hear of what God has done among the Gentiles through Paul's ministry.
 But there is also a problem brewing.
 The thousands of Jewish believers are zealous for the law.
 They have heard that Paul teaches Jews in the Diaspora to abandon Moses and the circumcision.
 The rumor is both true and false - Paul teaches grace over legalism, but he has not said Jews should not circumcise.
 Perception, in a crowd, becomes reality.

-Under Jewish law, a man could take a Nazarite vow2 - a temporary vow of consecration to the Lord, ending in the temple with a sacrifice and the shaving of the head.
+Under Jewish law, a man could take a Nazarite vow - a temporary vow of consecration to the Lord, ending in the temple with a sacrifice and the shaving of the head.
 Paul agrees to sponsor four men through their vow.
 This is a statement.
 He is saying: I honor the law.
 I honor our Jewish heritage.
 I am not your enemy.
 Watch me in the temple.

 Paul is asked to demonstrate that he walks orderly and keeps the law.
 The request is political, a way to defuse the rumors and calm the crowd.
 Paul agrees.
 He will enter the temple, sponsor the vow, submit himself to the ritual, and in doing so, he will testify that the rumors are false.
 What he does not know is that the ritual will be interrupted, and his walk in the temple will not end in peace.

-Acts 21:27-32The Uproar in the Temple
+Acts 21:30-32The Uproar in the Temple

-27And when the seven days were almost finished, the Jews which were from Asia, when they saw him in the temple, stirred up all the people, and laid hands on him, 28Crying out, Men of Israel, help: This is the man, that teacheth all men everywhere against the people, and the law, and this place: and further brought Greeks also into the temple, and hath polluted this holy place.
-29(For they had seen before with him in the city Trophimus an Ephesian, whom they supposed Paul had brought into the temple.)
-30And all the city was moved, and the people ran together: and they took Paul, and drew him out of the temple: and forthwith the gates were shut.
+30And all the city was moved, and the people ran together: and they took Paul, and drew him out of the temple: and forthwith the doors were shut.
 31And as they went about to kill him, tidings came unto the chief captain of the band, that all Jerusalem was in an uproar.
-32Who immediately took soldiers and centurions, and ran down unto them: and when they saw the chief captain and the soldiers, they left off beating Paul.
+32Who immediately took soldiers and centurions, and ran down unto them: and when they saw the chief captain and the soldiers, they left beating of Paul.

 Paul is dragged out of the temple and the gates slam shut behind him.
 He is stripped of the sanctuary.
 The city that was supposed to receive him has instead rejected him.
 The Jewish believers who were supposed to be comforted by his presence in the temple have instead abandoned him to the mob.
 Paul has become a man with no people, no home, no shelter.